-The Company's AGM provides a forum for communication primarily with private shareholders and is attended by the Chairman of the Board and the Chairman of the Audit and Management Engagement Committee.
+The Company's AGM provides a forum for communication primarily with private shareholders and is attended by the Board.
 The Manager makes a presentation to the meeting and all shareholders have the opportunity to put questions to both the Board and Manager at the AGM.